|Major Groups > Gilled Mushrooms > Dark-Spored > Agaricus|

 by Michael Kuo

 The mushrooms in Agaricus are terrestrial saprobes, and have caps that are not brightly colored.
 At maturity the gills are free or almost free from the stem, and are brown to chocolate brown.
-The stem breaks away cleanly from the cap.
+The stem breaks away cleanly from the cap—a fact known to anyone who has cleaned commercial "button mushrooms" from the store (Agaricus bisporus).
 Agaricus species have a partial veil which often forms a ring on the stem.
 The spore print is dark brown.

 Callac, P. & Guinberteau, J. (2005).
 Morphological and molecular characterization of two novel species of Agaricus section Xanthodermati.
 Mycologia 97: 416–424.